Chapter 6: Enter Ted Gold, 1966 (ii)

 About an hour after I arrived, I noticed Nancy appearing at the party accompanied by a thin, taller guy with a mustache and longish hair.
 He reminded me somewhat of Errol Flynn in the Robin Hood movie.
 He was dressed in a hip bohemian kind of way.
 I vaguely recalled having seen him around the ICV table during my freshman year.
 In the apartment, Nancy put her arm around her new boyfriend.
 They then spoke with some people at the party and both laughed.

-Nancy had met her new boyfriend during a campus “Fast For Peace in Viet Nam” which he had organized earlier in the month.
+Nancy had met her new boyfriend during a campus “Fast For Peace in Viet Nam” a few days earlier, which he had organized in late October 1966.
 His name was Teddy.

 Teddy was from a Jewish working-class section of Brooklyn.
 His parents were European-born communists who had survived imprisonment in the World War II concentration camps, and settled in the U.S. after the war.
 He also had a younger sister.
 In the 1960s, Teddy was totally assimilationist in his philosophy and rejected a Jewish cultural nationalist or Jewish religious self-identification.